PmagPy/PmagPy-Cookbook/README.md

     % htlatex osx_developer.tex

-6) Commit the changes to the files: git commit -a "describe changes here"
+6) Commit the changes to the files: git commit -a -m "describe changes here"

 7) Push the changes: git push